cy2hq/PeopleSoft-Directory-Viewer/README.md

 3. Allow admins easy access for server directories while using the front-end application.

+**A word of caution:**

-A word of caution: working with PeopleSoft servers means working with the real server directories that are necessary to keep the PeopleSoft environment running.
+Working with PeopleSoft servers means working with the real server directories that are necessary to keep the PeopleSoft environment running.
 Any file transaction that end users can perform cannot be undone. **Delete is Delete!**